ferdy182/CarND-Traffic-Sign-Classifier-P2/writeup_template.md

 ![images downloaded](./writeup_images/web_signals.png)

-The first and fourth images are bad quality so they should be difficult to classify, however the network did fine with those.
+The first and fourth images are bad quality because they are reescaled from a low quality jpg, so they should be difficult to classify, however the network did fine with those.
 Other signs have strange perspectives that might also be difficult if the training set did not contain this kind of angles.
 Also some images with numbers inside might be difficult to classify correctly.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).